royaltm/spectrusty-tutorial/step1.md

 }
 ```

-Then in the `main` we add a loop that calls `run` and changes the model according to the request or just quits:
+In the `main` we need to add a loop that calls `run` and changes the model according to the request, or just exits the whole program:

 ```rust
     let mut spec16 = ZxSpectrum16k::<Z80NMOS>::default();